 The curriculum has a real, hands-on feel where children participate and are not just spectators.
 We are passionate about developing in the children, genuine awe, wonder and curiosity at the complexities of life and the world about us - past, present and future.

 The breadth and balance in the curriculum give pupils an opportunity to get excited about the lessons they have each day.

 Activity and investigation enable pupils to learn to think for themselves and to solve problems.
 We hope that they can begin to see that failure and getting it wrong are just as important as getting it right.
-We believe that specialisation should wait until senior school.

 The heart of prep school education is expressed in one word, preparatory.
 The curriculum at Hazlegrove is fashioned to prepare children for the next phases of their lives, for the demands of a more specialised senior education and, in the longer term, to be able to meet the challenges of the workplace and to thrive in their personal and professional lives, understanding their responsibilities in making the world a better place.

 The traditional academic disciplines, including Latin, are complimented by Music and Drama, Art and Design and Outdoor Education, as well as a varied Sports programme.
 Computers and ICT are seen as a vital component of Hazlegrove education but never as an end in themselves.

 We believe that many of the most important aspects of education, contrary to contemporary belief, cannot be measured.
 We value honesty, compassion, respect for our neighbours and their property, whoever that neighbour may be.
 We aim to win and lose with equal grace and to be quick to say thank you and well done.